Sprowk/basil-replay-scraper/README.md

 5.  **(Local Use Only) Install/Verify ChromeDriver:** If running interactively, ensure you have a compatible ChromeDriver.
 For GitHub Actions automation, this is handled by the workflow.

 ## Interactive Mode (Local Only)
-While the primary automation runs via GitHub Actions (without downloading replays), you can run the scraper locally for testing, manual updates, or specifically **to download the replay files**.
+While the primary automation runs via GitHub Actions (without downloading replays), you can run the scraper locally for testing, manual updates or specifically **to download the replay files**.

 1. Follow the Setup & Installation steps above.
 2. Activate your virtual environment (`source venv/bin/activate`).